 Start writing freeKeep reading

+TopicHow an AI actually learns your writing patterns, tone, and topic authority.
 The pipeline is Knowledge → Understanding → Reasoning → Context → LLM — not plain RAG.
-Here's what happens before the AI writes a word, and why drafts sound like you.
+What happens before it writes a word, and why drafts sound like you.